I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dmusprop/ns-dmusprop-_synth_portparams.md

 ## Members

 `AudioChannels`

 Specifies the number of audio channels.

 `ChannelGroups`

 Specifies the number of channel groups requested for this port.
 Each channel group contains 16 channels.

 `EffectsFlags`

 Specifies the type of effects produced for audio output from this port.
 This member is a bitfield whose value is either zero or the bitwise OR of one or more of the following flag bits:

+If no effects are enabled, this member is set to SYNTH_EFFECT_NONE, which is zero.

 `SampleRate`

 Specifies the number of samples per second for the audio data produced by the port.

 `Share`

 Specifies whether the port's channel groups are shared.
 When this member is <b>TRUE</b>, all ports use the channel groups assigned to this port.
 When this member is <b>FALSE</b>, the port is opened in exclusive mode and the use of the same channel groups by other ports is not allowed.

 `ValidParams`

 Specifies which of the SYNTH_PORTPARAMS structure members contain valid data.
 This member is a bitfield whose value is either zero or the bitwise OR of one or more of the following flag bits:

 `Voices`

 Specifies the maximum number of simultaneous voices that the application wishes to play on this port.

 ## Remarks
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537405">KSPROPERTY_SYNTH_PORTPARAMETERS</a> get-property request uses the SYNTH_PORTPARAMS structure for both its property descriptor and its property value.

 ## Requirements
 | &nbsp; | &nbsp; |